SpiderOak/flow-irc-gateway/README.md

 - Add unit test to the Flow module, and to flow-irc-gateway itself.
 - Process "org-member-event" notifications to notify of other member joining organizations the user is part of.
 - Print debug output to a log file.
+- Many sections of the code assume the existence of simultaneuos IRC client connections (see variable self.clients in [src/flow-irc-gateway.py](src/flow-irc-gateway.py)).
+This needs to be cleaned up, the gateway only support one IRC client connection at a time.